-2.18 Government grants
+2.20 Government grants

 Government grants are recognised when there is reasonable assurance that the grant will be received and all attaching conditions will be complied with.
 Government grants shall be recognised in profit or loss on a systematic basis over the periods in which the entity recognises as expenses the related costs for which the grants are intended to compensate.
-Grants related to income are presented as a credit in profit or loss under "Other income".
+Grants related to income are presented as a credit in the statement of comprehensive income under "Other income".